bbzfc/bbzfc/docs/bbzfc_specs/leagues.md

 - history records of League matches
 - archive of discontinued Leagues

-Registered clients (registered with the League's Main Server) can login into this service and:
+Registered clients (registered with the League's Main Server) can access this service and:

 - Request to join a League.
 - Leave a League.